rozza368/quickdraw-bot/README.md

-# quickdraw-bot
+# Quick Draw Discord Bot
 A Discord bot to assist the "Quick Draw" role-playing game.
+Stores player statistics and inventory information.